tkhq/docs/docs/documentation/features/oauth.md

 For example, if the iframe public key is `04bb76f9a8aaafbb0722fa184f66642ae425e2a032bde8ffa0479ff5a93157b204c7848701cf246d81fd58f6c4c47a437d9f81e6a183042f2f1aa2f6aa28e4ab65`, our enclaves expect the OIDC token nonce to be `1f9570d976946c0cb72f0e853eea0fb648b5e9e9a2266d25f971817e187c9b18`.

+This restriction only applies during **authentication** (`OAUTH` activity).
+Registration via `CREATE_OAUTH_PROVIDER` and `CREATE_SUB_ORGANIZATION` activities is not affected since these activities do not accept a `targetPublicKey` and do not return encrypted credentials as a result.

+If your OAuth provider does not allow you to customize `nonce` claims, Turnkey also accepts and validates `tknonce` claims.
+This is an alternative claim that will be considered.
+Only one of (`nonce`, `tknonce`) needs to be set to `sha256(targetPublicKey)`; not both.

 ## OAuth vs. OIDC

 [OAuth2.0](https://datatracker.ietf.org/doc/html/rfc6749) is a separate protocol from [OIDC](https://openid.net/specs/openid-connect-core-1_0.html), with distinct goals: